LeoDeschaux/SimpleGames/README.md

 **Games that might be added in the futur :**
 Tetris
-a generic 2D Platformer (like Mario)
+a generic 2D Platformer (Mario like)
-a 2D top down adventure game (like Zelda)
+a 2D top down adventure game (Zelda like)
-a turn based game (like Pokemon)
+a turn based game (Pokemon like)
 Chess
-a 3D shooter (like Doom)
+a 3D shooter (Doom like)
 a 3D race game (either car or spaceship)